Max0513/Max0513.github.io/_posts/2025-01-23-Restaurant-dashboards.md

 ```Hue```: Hue of the boxes go darker as the sales increase to further spot trends and help predict future sales.

 ```Weather```: Weather tends to influence sales so monitoring past weather can explain trends in the data.
 Icons on the boxes help spot days of heavy rain or snow.

-## Notable tableau features

-- Use of **pivot** functionnality to get a count of ingredients that where originaly given as a comma separated string of ingredients for each order.
-- **Level of detail** expressions to get previous year and current year calculations.
-- Use of imported icons for **info buttons**.
-- **Dynamic filters.**
-- Dashboard button navigation functionnality.

 ## Next step